-Name Description Ownership/Management Newburyport Historic District Listed on the National Register of Historic Places and the State Register of Historic Places in 1984, the District is roughly bounded by the Merrimack River, Plummer Avenue, Marlboro, Parker, State and High Streets and comprises more than 2,500 properties.
-Privately-owned parcels Archival Center The collection's strengths include town and city records, photographs from the 1840s to present, diaries, maps and plans, local newspapers (print and microfilm), New England town histories and a large collection of genealogical material.
-The Center's genealogical collection extends beyond the local area to New England, Ohio, South Carolina, Canada and Europe, with a particular emphasis on the early migration period.
+Name Description Ownership/Management Newburyport Public Library's Archival Center The collection's strengths include town and city records, photographs from the 1840s to present, diaries, maps and plans, local newspapers on microfilm, New England town histories, and a large collection of genealogical material.
+The Center's genealogical collection extends beyond the local area to the New England region with a particular emphasis on the early migration period.
 Municipal Historic Wharves Discovery of Coombs and Bartlet wharves along the Merrimack River prompted local efforts to preserve wharves and add interpretive signage along the future rail trail.
 "Ownership" of the wharves is determined by the property owner of where the wharves were discovered.
 Belleville Congregational, Central Congregational, Congregation Ahavas Achim, FRS Unitarian Universalist, Greek Orthodox Annunciation, Immaculate Conception, Old South Church, People's United Methodist Church,St. Paul's Episcopal The majority of the City's places of worship are located within historically-significant structures that play a role in both the City's architecture and its history.
-Private religious institutions

-Name Description Ownership/Management Clipper Heritage Trail Website providing self-guided walking tours, downloadable maps and brochures, and smartphone tours of Newburyport's history.
+Private religious institutions Clipper Heritage Trail Website providing self-guided walking tours, downloadable maps and brochures, and smartphone tours of Newburyport's history.
 Sponsored by the City, funded through grants and managed by volunteer efforts.

-Custom House Maritime Museum Built in 1835 and designed by Robert Mills, architect of the Washington Monument and U.S. Treasury Building, it was constructed to facilitate growing overseas trade and tax collection of imported goods on the waterfront.
+Name Description Ownership/Management Custom House Maritime Museum Built in 1835 and designed by Robert Mills, architect of the Washington Monument and U.S. Treasury Building, it was constructed to facilitate growing overseas trade and tax collection of imported goods on the waterfront.
 Today it houses a unique collection of maritime art, model clipper ships, displays of famous shipwrecks, and the history of the Coast Guard Non-Profit Newburyport Preservation Trust The Trust is a non-profit membership organization that brings together people from Newburyport and beyond who value the preservation of the City's period architecture, neighborhood ambiance, heritage landscapes, and authentic historic character.
 Non-Profit Museum of Old Newbury The Museum preserves and interprets the history of "Old Newbury, "which includes Newbury, Newburyport, and West Newbury, from settlement to the present.
 The 1808 brick, Federal mansion houses the Historical Society of Old Newbury's headquarters.
 The home features architectural elements typical of the period, including symmetrical design, hipped roof, double-hung sash windows, louvered shutters, and the fanlight window over its front door.
 The house has served as a single- and two-family home, and its grounds include a carriage house, garden, orchard and privy.
 Non-Profit Perkins Engraving Plant Built in 1808-9 by brothers Jacob and Abraham Perkins for use as a printing and engraving plant, the building has undergone a significant restoration and is now managed by the Historical Society of Old Newbury.
-Non-Profit
+Non-Profit Historic City Statues The Volunteer, Atkinson Common; William Lloyd Garrison, Brown Square; George Washington, Bartlet Mall Municipal

-Name Description Ownership/Management William Lloyd Garrison Statue Garrison was a leader in the abolitionist movement and editor of the abolitionist newspaper The Liberator .
-He was also a prominent voice for the woman suffrage movement.
-His statue sits in Brown Square at the corner of Green and Pleasant Streets.
-Municipal Newburyport Superior Courthouse Designed by Charles Bulfinch and completed in 1805, the building was first used to house town meetings with a girls' school located in the lower rooms.
+Name Description Ownership/Management Newburyport Superior Courthouse Designed by Charles Bulfinch and completed in 1805, the building was first used to house town meetings with a girls' school located in the lower rooms.
 In June 1834, the property was conveyed to the County of Essex and has since been operated as a courthouse.
 Property is owned by the City of Newburyport.
 Courthouse is operated by the State.